f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 Accessing applications through Load Balancers
 --------------
-To access the applications installed in the Client machine through SMSv2 Customer Edge (CE), below configurations needs to be followed:
+To access the applications installed in the Alpine machine through SMSv2 Customer Edge (CE), below configurations needs to be followed:

 - Creating “Origin Pool”
 - Creating “LB”